camunda/camunda-docs-manual/content/reference/bpmn20/events/conditional-events.md

 The variable specification gives more control over the condition evaluation and event triggering.
 If the `variableName` and `variableEvent` is not specified, the condition will be evaluated every time a variable changes.
+See -limk- for information of how to trigger conditional events.

 # Conditional Boundary Event

 A conditional boundary event acts like an observer which is triggered if a specific condition is satisfied.
-If a variable is changed during the execution of an activity to which the boundary event is attached, the condition will be evaluated.
-Like the other conditional events the boundary event will be evaluated at scope creation time, that means on starting of the attached activity.

 There is a difference between an interrupting and a non interrupting conditional event.
 The interrupting event is the default.
 The non-interrupting event leads to the original activity not being interrupted, the activity stays there.
 Instead, an additional execution is created and sent over the outgoing transition of the event.
-A non interrupting conditional event can be triggered more than once, every time a variable is changed on the execution on which the condition is evaluated.
+A non interrupting conditional event can be triggered more than once.
 Obviously the activity with the attached boundary event must be still active.

 In the XML representation for non interrupting conditional events, the cancelActivity attribute is set to false:
 ```xml